The Kid Laroi: Early years

-2018–2020: 14 with a Dream
+2018–2019: 14 with a Dream

-On 16 August 2018 (the day before his 15th birthday), Howard released his debut EP, 14 with a Dream where he collaborated with Manu Crooks, B Wise and Miracle.
-The same month he garnered attention after becoming a finalist in the Triple J Unearthed high competition.
-His Triple J Unearthed profile bio simply states "14 with a dream..." and still features three songs that he uploaded; "Disconnect (demo)", "In My Feelings" and "Blessings".
-In the same year he jumped on stage with Manu Crook$ at Listen Out Festival, rapped with Tkay Maidza at Triple J's One Night Stand Festival, played at Newtown Festival and supported THEY.
-He collaborated on a song with Lil Skies who posted out a teaser to his over 3 million Instagram fans.
-Howard was interviewed by community station FBi Radio and presenter Darren Lesaguis stated that the interview had to be after 5 pm so Howard could attend after school and he arrived in his school uniform.
-Howard's drive and confidence to one day be seen as a peer amongst his idols was noted in an interview with Acclaim where he was asked if he could name three Australian acts who he thought were going to be future legends and he stated "...I'd have to say...
+On 16 August 2018, the day before his 15th birthday, Howard released his debut EP 14 with a Dream, featuring his collaborations with Manu Crooks, B Wise and Miracle.
+The same month he garnered attention for finishing top five in the Triple J Unearthed High competition with his entry, "Disconnect", submitted just hours before the competition's deadline.
+In the same year he performed several concerts including his duet with Manu Crook$ at Listen Out Festival, rapping with Tkay Maidza at Triple J's One Night Stand Festival, played at Newtown Festival and supported THEY.
+He collaborated on a song with Lil Skies who posted a snippet of it on his Instargram.
+Howard was interviewed by community station FBi Radio, where he expressed his drive and confidence to one day be seen as a peer amongst his idols.
+When he was asked to name three Australian acts who he thought were going to be future legends, he stated: "I'd have to say...
 Can it be me?
 Can I pick myself?
 I hate to be that guy, but I definitely hope that I'm a legend."

-In March 2019, Howard did an in-store meet and greet for streetwear brand Street X in Darlinghurst where local fans queued to meet him where he also performed alongside Triple One.
-In the same year he created a partnership agreement with American rapper Lil Bibby's record label Grade A Productions and Columbia Records.
-Howard was mentored by American rapper Juice Wrld while he supported him on his Australian national tours in 2018 and 2019.
-Howard lived with Juice Wrld in Los Angeles to learn from his idol how the studio and recording process worked.
+In March 2019, Howard did an in-store meet-and-greet for streetwear brand Street X in Darlinghurst, performing alongside Triple One.
+In the same year he signed with American rapper Lil Bibby's record label Grade A Productions and Columbia Records.
+Howard was mentored by American rapper Juice Wrld while Howard supported him on his Australian national tours in 2018 and 2019.
+Howard lived with Juice Wrld in Los Angeles to learn more about the studio and recording process.
 He performed at Rolling Loud Festivals in Miami and New York.
-In December, Howard gained international attention when the music video for his song "Let Her Go" was uploaded on the Lyrical Lemonade YouTube channel.